Your membership has expired

 Robot vacuums autonomously pick up debris of all sorts, including crumbs and pet hair, maneuvering through hard-to-reach places like under a sofa or a bed.
 But our tests show that how well they clean depends on the type of flooring they’re sent out to sweep.

-CR’s top five robot vacuums for hardwood flooring, listed below in alphabetical order, also happen to be some of the best robovacs in our ratings.
-Some of these models are also mops, but water can be damaging to hardwood floors, so save that function for areas of your home that have vinyl or tile flooring.
-For complete test results and even more options, CR members can access our robotic vacuum ratings, and anyone can check out our vacuum cleaner buying guide to learn more about how robotic vacuums compare with other types of vacuum cleaners.
+If you’re looking for a robot vacuum that can provide routine maintenance of your hardwood floors, check out the top-rated models below.
+CR’s top robot vacuums for hardwood flooring, listed below in alphabetical order, also happen to be some of the best robovacs in our ratings.
+Two of these models are also mops, but water can be damaging to hardwood floors, so save that function for areas of your home with vinyl or tile flooring.
+For complete test results and even more options, CR members can access our robotic vacuum and robot vacuum-mop combo ratings, and anyone can check out our vacuum cleaner buying guide to learn more about how robotic vacuums compare with other types of vacuum cleaners.

 Still undecided?